Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

-generates `k` dendrograms, then a parent dendrogram is generated based on the mean value of each slice. **The height of the parent dendrogram is adjusted by adding the maximal height of the dendrograms in all children slices and the parent dendrogram is added on top of the children dendrograms to form a single global dendrogram.**
+generates `k` dendrograms, then a parent dendrogram is generated based on the mean value of each slice. **The height of the parent dendrogram is adjusted by adding the maximal height of the dendrograms in all children slices and the parent dendrogram is added on top of the children dendrograms to form a single global dendrogram.** This is why you see dashed lines in the dendrograms in previous heatmaps.
+They are used to mark the parent dendrogram and the children dendrograms, and alert people they are calculated in different ways.
+These dashed lines can be turned off by setting `show_parent_dend_line = FALSE` in `Heatmap()`, or set it as a global option: `ht_opt$show_parent_dend_line = FALSE`.

-A second scenario for splitting is that users may still want to keep the global dendrogram which is generated from the complete matrix while not split it in the first place.
+A second scenario for splitting is that users may still want to keep the global dendrogram **which is generated from the complete matrix** while not split it in the first place.
 In this case, `row_split`/`column_split` can be set to a single number which will apply `cutree()` on the row/column dendrogram.
 This works when `cluster_rows`/`cluster_columns` is set to `TRUE` or is assigned with a `hclust`/`dendrogram` object.

 For this case, the dendrogram is still as same as the original one, expect the positions of dendrogram leaves are slightly adjusted by the gaps between slices.
+(There is no dashed lines, because here the dendrogram is calcualted as a complete one and there is no parent dendrogram or children dendrograms.)

 ```r